-It is the finding of the Hearing Officer, based on the written submissions and the testimony presented for the hearing, that the Wage Claim is valid. he claimant has the burden to show that there are wages due and owing and she met this burden.
+It is the finding of the Hearing Officer, based on the testimony and the written submissions presented for the hearing, that the Wage Claim is valid.
+The claimant has the burden to show the there are wages due and owing and she met this burden.
+The claimant did testify credibly with back up assurance that the \$500.00 was withheld and not paid at the end of the claimant's employment.